kar-the-dev/edpuzzle-answers/README.md

 All other code has been written solely by me, [ading2210](https://github.com/ading2210).

+This code has been modified for faster use and bypass blocking systems.

 This project is licensed under the GNU General Public License v3.0.